 Scrollbars are one of the necessities of an OS to let you get to content beyond the visible container you’re looking at… and each part of it serves a specific purpose.

 The arrows at each end are “buttons”, the part that slides up and down (or left to right) is the “thumb”, and it slides along the “track”.
 There’s actually been a bunch of advancements with scrollbars since they were first used.

 For starters the size of the thumb used to be fixed (same as the arrow buttons) but by making it proportional the user gets a visual clue as to how much content there is to scroll and subsequently makes scrolling more controllable and easier (bigger target, easier to hit a la Fitts’s Law).
 Secondly when horizontal and vertical scrollbars are used together there is a little box in the (typically) bottom right corner where they meet that is empty.
-Some smart developer felt this was a good place to put some diagonal lines (often referred to as a grippy) to enable a user to grab the corner and stretch the container/window to a new size.
+Some smart developer felt this was a good place to put some diagonal lines (often referred to as a grippy) to enable a user to grab the corner and stretch the container/window to a new size (ever wish this worked on textarea elements in Internet Explorer?).
 Finally although one can debate the true usefulness of it, clicking in an empty spot on the track will scroll the container to that position.
 This helps a lot when you have a 500 page document and you want to quickly scroll to 300-400 pages down.

 So here’s a few screenshots of a typical scrollbar in Windows 7:

 This interface feature has been refined over the years ever since Microsoft introduced Windows 3.x such that now the bar is a nice soft gray color with slightly rounded corners and with shading, highlights and a gradient that gives it that 3D look that literally makes you want to bring your mouse over and interact with it.